 ENEOS Group companies are involved in forest stewardship activities that contribute to the preservation of biodiversity.

-ENEOS implements forest stewardship activities called ENEOS no Mori at eight locations across Japan in partnership with local governments and the National Land Afforestation Promotion Organization (NLAPO).
+ENEOS implements forest stewardship activities called ENEOS no Mori at six locations across Japan in partnership with local governments and the National Land Afforestation Promotion Organization (NLAPO).

 Providing Sustainable Seafood Menu Options at the Employee Cafeteria

-Since March 2019, ENEOS Holdings has been offering sustainable seafood* menu options at the JX Building employee cafeteria, used by the Company and its Group companies.
+Since 2019, ENEOS Holdings has been offering sustainable seafood* menu options once a month at the ENEOS Building employee cafeteria, used by the Company and its Group companies.

 Through this initiative, we are working to raise awareness about biodiversity conservation and environmental conservation among Group employees through food, a part of everyday life.